jottenlips/amino-ssg/README.md

 # amino-ssg
 🦀 Sweet simple static site generator

-I decided to port over the logic of my last SSG to Rust!
+I decided to port over the logic of my ReasonML SSG to Rust!

 Production